-This quick Windows 10 tip describes how to manually update VirtualBox in Windows 10.
+This quick Windows 10 article describes how to manually update VirtualBox in Windows 10.
 You can simply download the new version of VirtualBox and run the installer - any existing installation of VirtualBox will be automatically updated.
 You can download the new version from the VirtualBox update prompt, or directly from their website.

 Manually update VirtualBox in Windows 10